a letter by Saint Peter Damian, bishop

 down, cradles the fallen figure, whispers words of consolation.
 With hope

-in his heart, man picks himself up and walks again toward the glory of happiness
+in his heart, man picks himself up and walks again toward the glory of

 Craftsmen exemplify this same